Search

 In February, Shelley Boden, Bob and Jackie’s niece and cousin to Janet and Karen, told Global News she doesn’t want to have to attend another parole hearing for the man that killed so many members of her family.

-“We’re all afraid that he’s going to come out and re-offend,” she said.
+“We’re all afraid that he’s going to come out and re-offend,”; she said.

-Alberta family pleads and petitions to keep BC mass murderer behind bars
+Read more: Alberta family pleads and petitions to keep BC mass murderer behind bars